 Legal Intern, Fair Elections Legal network

-I spent the summer and fall of 2014 working as a law clerk for the general counsel of the National Republican Senatorial Committee (NRSC).
-NRSC is the Republican party committee for the United States Senate, and works to help elect candidates to that legislative body.
+I spent the summer and fall of 2014 working as a law clerk for the general counsel of the National Republican Senatorial Committee (NRSC), the official campaign committee of the Senate Republicans.
 As a law clerk, I assisted the general counsel with all matters related to NRSC's target races for the 2014 election cycle.
 My projects included researching and composing election and recount statute summaries intended for use by campaigns during and after the 2014 general election, drafting memoranda and legal advisories for Members of Congress and their staff, and working in support of the various legal challenges filed by NRSC and its candidates.
 I had the opportunity to participate in meetings with high-level staff and counsel for NRSC and the other Republican party committees, and I also traveled to battleground states to help with on-the-ground monitoring of field teams during a Senate primary, and of polls during the 2014 general election.

 The Brennan Center for Justice, New York City (Democracy Department)